HSF/website-helpers/README.md

 * Updating the [list of training schools](https://hepsoftwarefoundation.org/Schools/events.html) using the `hsf-add-training-event.py` script.
+* Reformatting the list of training schools using the `hsf-reformat-training-events.py` script.
 * Updating [training community profiles](https://hepsoftwarefoundation.org/training/community.html)
   using the `hsf-update-training-profiles.py` script.